 And obviously, I’ve enjoyed any project where we are really following our mission.
 I am compelled by RDG’s mission and want to see it manifest in our day-to-day work: functional landscapes, social justice, restoring degraded lands, cleaning up water, improving soil conditions, etc, etc. It is rewarding to see projects go in the ground, like witnessing engineers develop and refine my work, such as underground drainage structures for a rain garden I’ve designed.
 No project is ideal, but that is part of the creative process.

 Where or how do you see RDG growing in the following years?

-Ecological restoration continues to be a sweet spot for this company, especially helping property owners work through difficult challenges when a local regulatory body such as the conservation commission is mandating action.
-We are sized right and have the expertise to help people navigate the permitting and providing technical relief through good design.
-As local communities choose to enforce clean water regulations more strictly, this becomes an opportunity to design a landscape that is both beautiful as well as ecological.
+Ecological restoration continues to be a sweet spot for RDG.
+We are sized right, with the expertise to navigate permitting and provide technical relief through good design.
+As local communities choose to enforce clean water regulations more strictly, this becomes an opportunity to design a landscape that is beautiful and ecological.

 International work is also an area for growth, such as our recent work in Haiti and Ghana.
 Carbon farming and agroforestry is a huge opportunity to leverage global funds to address global warming and increase regional food security.
 In general, revenue streams for such projects are hard to find, but agroforestry is a reason to be optimistic.
 I see RDG continuing to add more technical capacity and going after larger scale projects.